sparameswaran/airway-shipment-orchestrator/README.md

 This sample project demonstrates airway shipment orchestration using AWS Serverless components including [API Gateway](https://aws.amazon.com/api-gateway/), [Step Functions](https://aws.amazon.com/step-functions/), [Lambda](https://aws.amazon.com/lambda/) along with [SQS](https://aws.amazon.com/sqs/) and [DynamoDB](https://aws.amazon.com/dynamodb/)) to implement complex workflows that integrates automated systems with various decision branches.
 The use case demonstrates ingestion of multiple shipment requests, validation using business rules, creation of an airway shipment bill per unique destination, aggregating the shipments and invoking UPS for shipping of individual shipment items.

 ##  Project structure
-The project contains source code and supporting files that you can deploy with the SAM CLI to build the sample application.
+The project contains source code and supporting files that you can deploy with the SAM CLI to build and test the sample application.
 It includes the following files and folders:
 * functions - AWS Lambda functions to handle processing of shipments requests from SQS and integration with various backend systems (including UPS shipping api).
 * statemachines - Definition for the AWS Step Functions that orchestrates the complex workflow of managing multiple Lambda and nested AWS child Step Functions.
 * template.yaml - A SAM template that defines the application's AWS resources.